Learning how to delegate when you’re a control freak can be somewhat of a challenge!

 Step 5: Schedule Check-Ins

 Finally, you must establish clear and committed methods of maintaining communication.
 Delegation is an investment, which means it can take some time at first.
-Scheduling regular check-ins help build trust, and they serve as a milestone that encourages accountability.
+Scheduling regular check-ins help to build trust.
 It also gives you an opportunity to give (and receive) feedback!

-This is an opportunity for you and your team to grow, and when you build enough trust that you can openly share ideas, positive reinforcement and constructive criticism, you are growing as a leader.
+This is an opportunity for both you and your team to grow.
+When you build enough trust that you can openly share ideas, positive reinforcement and constructive criticism, then you are growing as a leader.

 It’s important to provide support to your team and credit them for their efforts, and check-ins on the progress of a task or project is a great way to do this.